brainhack-boston/projects/_posts/2017-02-10-submitting-projects.markdown

 5. Send a pull request.

    Click on the `Propose new file` button.
 To truly understand how forks and pull requests work you will need to go through the GitHub guides.

+6. What happens next.

+   Once the project is submitted, someone from the admin team will review and accept the project.
+If you want to help with this process, let us know on the Slack channel.
+Once accepted it will show up on the project page.